Athens in Menard County, Illinois — The American Midwest (Great Lakes)

 On June 3, 1854, Abraham Lincoln as the Deputy County Surveyor of Sangamon County, Illinois was appointed by the County Commissioners Court to survey the relocation of the road from Sangamo Town to Athens.
 The survey was completed on November 4, 1834 and the road became known as “The Post Road”.

 Lincoln started his survey at Sangamo Town and ended by setting a stone at the intersection of what is now known as Main Street and Jefferson Street in Athens.

 Erected 2005 by Illinois Professional Land Surveyors Association.

 Location.
-39° 57.606′ N, 89° 43.43′ W. Marker is in Athens, Illinois, in Menard County.
-Marker is at the intersection of Jefferson Touch for map.
-Marker is on the southeast corner.
+Touch for map.
 Marker is in this post office area: Athens IL 62613, United States of America.
+Touch for directions.

 Categories. • Roads & Vehicles •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 3, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 245 times since then and 37 times this year.
+This page has been viewed 281 times since then.
 Photos: 1, 2, 3. submitted on November 3, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.